freistli/PlanetSearch/README.md

 ```
    Note: Change the settings according to your real Graph SSO app setup.

-3. In manifest.json, add "token.botframework.com" to "validateDomsins"
+3. In manifest.json, add "token.botframework.com" to "validateDomains"

 4. By default, local debug bot service doesn't include OAuth connection setting, you need to publish to Azure and then configure the Bot service.